Ewart Boddington

 Ewart Agnew Boddington JP DL (7 April 1927 – 3 December 2015) was an English brewing executive, who served as chairman and President of Boddington's and President of the Institute of Brewing.

 Life

 Early life and family

-Ewart Agnew Boddington was born on 7 April 1927, the second son of Charles Geoffrey Boddington of Heawood Hall.
+Boddington was born on 7 April 1927, the second son of Charles Geoffrey Boddington of Heawood Hall.
 He was educated at Stowe School and then Trinity College, Cambridge, where he was an organ scholar in 1945; he graduated with a Bachelor of Arts degree in 1947, and proceeded to a Master of Arts degree in 1951.

-In 1954 he married Anne Clayton Vine and had three children, two sons and one daughter: Jane (born 1956), Ian Geoffrey (born 1959) and Edward Louis Agnew (born 1965).
+In 1954, he married Anne Clayton Vine and had three children, two sons and one daughter: Jane (born 1956), Ian Geoffrey (born 1959) and Edward Louis Agnew (born 1965).